 9. Find the free days

 Some attractions offer free days, which is perfect for the budget-conscious traveller.
-Instead of forking out a huge entry fee, save that money by visiting on the free day at the gallery, museum or tourist site.
+Instead of forking out a huge entry fee, save that money by visiting on a free day at the gallery, museum or tourist site.
 Just stalk their website to see what they offer and when.

 10. Take advantage of price matching